ibis7/HackerNewsAssessment/README.md

 # HackerNewsAssessment

+## How to run projects

+You can follow these instructions or execute them through Visual Studio or Visual Studio Code.

+### Dotnet API

+	1. Go to the HackerNewsAPI\HackerNewsAPI folder in a console
+	2. Run 'dotnet run'

+### Angular frontend

+	1. Go to the HackerNewsWeb folder in a console
+	2. Run 'npm install'
+	3. Run 'npm start'

+## How to run tests

+You can follow these instructions or test them through Visual Studio or Visual Studio Code.

+### Dotnet API

+	1. Go to the HackerNewsAPI\HackerNewsAPI.Tests folder in a console
+	2. Run 'dotnet test'

+### Angular frontend

+	1. Go to the HackerNewsWeb folder in a console
+	2. Run 'npm test'

+This will start the Karma test runner and execute all unit tests using Jasmine.

 ## Initial Requirements

 Using the Hacker News API (https://github.com/HackerNews/API), create a solution that allows users to view the newest stories from the feed.